 A similar event took place when the interne was treating a patient in one of the side rooms.
 On this instance, the assistant supervisor, who was helping him, asked if he wanted to have any samples of blood taken for testing.
 He replied that he would, at which the supervisor started to prepare the patient's arm.
 Again here, the offer was made by the nurse, rather than the interne asking for it himself.
 Similarly, of ten when physicians ask the head nurse if she could call for a laboratory technician to get a sample from one of the patients, she would reply that they would do it themselves instead.
 Another occasion when this is offered is when there is a lavage to perform.
-The head nurse is likely to surgest certain samples that he might want taken before the physician requests her to do anything.
+The head nurse is likely to suggest certain samples that he might want taken before the physician requests her to do anything.
 For example, the head nurse told the interne on one occasion that there was a young child, who had taken four aspirins, for him to lavage.
 She asked him if he wanted her to get samples for salisylates as well as barbiturates.
-The interne replied that if the child has only swallowed a little later the head nurse told the interne that the child's mother thought that it might have taken more tablets than she had originally suspected.
+The interne replied that if the child has only swallowed such a small number of the tablets, then it would not be necessary.
+However, a little later the head nurse told the interne that the child's mother thought that it might have taken more tablets than she had originally suspected.
 The head nurse then said, "we can still take the salicylates for you if you want", and he replied that it would be for the best if she did do.